Today is International Dance Day 2018, a day to celebrate the power and pleasure of dancing.

-Perseverance and passion are essential for success in Dance – and in life as well.
+Perseverance and passion are essential for success in dance – and in life too.
 However, all dancers must come to understand that no matter how much importance we place on a flawless performance, it is the trying that really counts because there will always be something else that can be improved upon.

 More generally, dancing has so many benefits that we could probably spend the whole day just listing them.
 After all, dancing is a holistic activity that has the potential to enrich the physical, social and creative health, and personal wellbeing, of individuals of all ages.